markus-barta/nixfleet/+pm/backlog/P2500-streamline-unify-commands.md

 ### Proposed Command Organization

+NOTE: Do not use emojis in the UI, use SVG-icons instead.
+Propsed emoji-icons below are placeholders for understanding.

 #### Tier 1: Primary Actions (Always Visible)

 | Command | Icon       | Description          | Single Host       | Bulk (Header)       | Bulk (Selection) |